shaheenweb30-ai/clearcents/REAL_TIME_CONNECTION.md

 ## Overview

-The ClearCents application now features a real-time connection between the Transactions page and the Dashboard, ensuring that all financial data is automatically synchronized and up-to-date.
+The CentraBudget application now features a real-time connection between the Transactions page and the Dashboard, ensuring that all financial data is automatically synchronized and up-to-date.

 ## How It Works